danielbsimpson/amazon_reviews/README.md

-# amazon_reviews
+# Natural Language processing
-Natural Language Processing project on amazon review data
+Natural Language Processing project on various text data.
+Word clouds and sentiment analysis are used.